Fiji Hindi: History

-Initially, the majority of indentured labourers came to Fiji from Bengal and districts of central and eastern Uttar Pradesh and Bihar, while a small percentage hailed from North-West Frontier and [Madras Presidency places that are now Andhra Pradesh, Tamil Nadu, Kerala, Karnataka, Odisha & Telangana in the late 19th and early 20th centuries.
+Initially, the majority of indentured labourers came to Fiji from Bengal and districts of central and eastern Uttar Pradesh and Bihar, while a small percentage hailed from North-West Frontier and Madras Presidency places that are now Andhra Pradesh, Tamil Nadu, Kerala, Karnataka, Odisha and Telangana in the late 19th and early 20th centuries.

 Over time, a distinct Indo-Aryan language with an Eastern Hindi substratum developed in Fiji, combining elements of the South Asian Languages spoken in these areas with some native Fijian and English.
 The development of Fiji Hindi was accelerated by the need for labourers speaking different languages to work together and by the practice of leaving young children in early versions of day-care centers during working hours.
 Percy Wright, who lived in Fiji during the indenture period, wrote:

 Indian children born in Fiji will have a mixed language; there are many different dialects amongst the Indian population, and of course much intercourse with the Fijians.
 The children pick up a little of each language, and do not know which is the one originally spoken by their parents.

 Other writers, including Burton (1914) and Lenwood (1917), made similar observations.
 By the late 1920s all Fiji Indian children born in Fiji learned Fiji Hindi, which became the common language in Fiji of North and South Indians alike.

-Status

 Later, approximately 15,000 Indian indentured labourers, who were mainly speakers of Dravidian languages (Tamil, Telugu, Malayalam, Kannada, Tulu, Gondi, and Kodava), were brought from South India.

 By this time Fiji Hindi was well established as the lingua franca of Indo-Fijians and the Southern Indian labourers had to learn it to communicate with the more numerous Northern Indians and their European overseers.

 After the end of the indenture system, Indians who spoke Gujarati and Punjabi arrived in Fiji as free immigrants.
 A few Indo-Fijians speak Tamil, Telugu, and Gujarati at home, but all are fluently conversant and able to communicate using Fiji Hindi.

-The census reports of 1956 and 1966 shows the extent to which Fiji Hindi (referred to as 'Hindustani' in the census) was being spoken in Indo-Fijian households.
-Hindu schools teach the Devanagari script while the Muslim schools teach the Nastaliq script.
+Status